Most people have a mental image of their ideal retirement.

 Even near the end of the 20th century, in the 1980’s, when the world’s average life expectancy soared… people were expected to live only to the ripe old age of 67 years.

 I did the math and could clearly see that it left a whopping two years to reap the rewards of all that work and saving.

 But when I looked around me, I didn’t see too many people looking forward to retirement.
 In fact, the parents of two of my friends actually got pink-slips just a few years short of qualifying for a pension.

 Others bounced from job to job, barely scraping by.

 Even my own folks managed to save little to nothing for retirement.

-I read today that a full 45 percent of working-age households in America have no retirement savings at all.
+I read recently that a full 45 percent of working-age households in America have no retirement savings at all.
 And among people 55 to 64, the average household retirement savings is a mere few thousands dollars.